-During the years ended April 30, 2024 and 2023, we incurred \$214,000 and \$(43,000), respectively, in research and development stock-based compensation expense related to stock option grants to consultants.
-The increase in research and development stock-based compensation expense for the year ended April 30, 2024 was a result of the vesting of performance stock options grants.
+During the year ended April 30, 2024, we incurred \$214,000 in research and development stock-based compensation expense related to stock option grants to consultants.
+No such expense was incurred during the fiscal year ended April 30, 2025.
+The decrease in research and development stock-based compensation expense for the year ended April 30, 2025, was a result of all vested stock options grants having been expensed.